kumar-physics/ShinyHistogram2/README.md

 Required R libraries

-1. shiny
+1. shny
 2. ggvis
-3. httr
+3. htr
 4. reshape2
 5. ggplot2
 6. plotly

-If the above packages are not installed in your system, then you may install those packages using the follwing command in your R
+If the abve packages are not installed in your system, then you may install those packages using the follwing command in your R

 install.packages(c('shiny','ggvis','httr','reshape2','ggplot2','plotly'))